so5tmaker/taskbook/README.md

-# The Task Manager App
+# The Task Manager App on React

 The App allows everyone to see, sort, and create tasks without registration.